MichaelAI0/Code-Guide/LESSON PLANS/Simon Says/Simon_Says_Code_Walkthrough.md

 ### Game Initialization (nextSequence):

-- `nextSequence()`: A function that initializes a new game level by generating a random color and adding it to gamePattern.
+- `nextSequence()`: A function that initializes a new game level by generating a random color and adding it to `gamePattern`.
 It also animates the sequence by fading in and out the buttons.

 ### User Input Handling: